TommasoManzana/Portfolio/src/content/post-3.md

 category: "App"
 ---

 The goal was to develop a Mobile App as well as a Web App capable of managing a ski team.
-The commitment has been given by one of the most prestigious ski teams in Italy, the Falconeri Ski Team.
+Such a commission has been given by one of the most prestigious ski teams in Italy, the [Falconeri Ski Team](https://falconeriskiteam.net/).
 Here are some of the hurdles:

-- manage different groups / categories of skiers & instructors
+- Manage different groups / categories of skiers & instructors
-- collect enough info for the single workout / race in a simple way
+- Collect enough info for each workout / race in a straightforward manner
-- single skier profile with some analysis
+- Single skier profile with some analysis

 ## App Screenshots